OBarronCS/logowaves.net/content/posts/pwndbg-gsoc-2024.md

 # toc_sticky = true
 +++

-# Google Summer of Code Report - Otso Barron

-This summer, I worked on [Pwndbg](https://github.com/pwndbg/pwndbg/), a GDB dashboard popular among reverse engineers and exploit developers, and something I use every weekend for [CTFs](https://ctftime.org/team/12858/).
+This summer, I worked on [Pwndbg](https://github.com/pwndbg/pwndbg/), a GDB dashboard popular among reverse engineers and exploit developers, and something I use nearly every weekend for [CTFs](https://ctftime.org/team/12858/).
 Pwndbg allows you to quickly see the state of CPU registers and stack memory, provides a view of the disassembled machine instructions near the instruction pointer, and offers powerful context and control while debugging binaries.

-My project aimed to enhance the disassembly view while debugging RISC-V, ARM, and MIPS processes.
+My project aimed to enhance the disassembly view of Pwndbg while debugging RISC-V, ARM, and MIPS processes.
 Combining emulation and binary instrumentation, I built a system to annotate the assembly instructions with text to indicate the action each one takes.
 For mathematical operations, we display the values of the operands as well as the result, and for load/store instructions we indicate the memory address in use and the value being moved.

 {{< image src="/images/riscv_annotations.png" caption="Disassembly view of a RISC-V program">}}